revaturelabs/interviewquestions/Python/Python-Datatypes/Set.md

 **Output**:

-{'ant','bat','cat'}
+> {'ant','bat','cat'}

 </details>

+---

-11.Can you zip 2 sets together?
+11.How will you zip 2 sets together?

 <details><summary> <b>Show Answer</b> </summary>

-- Yes,but the values from each set may not be joined in order.
+> We can zip also,but the values from each set may not be joined in order.

-**example**:
+**Example**:

 ```python
 z = zip({1,2,3},{'a','b','c'})